Back to Blog

 Getting to Festhalle: Complete Transport Guide

-Navigating your way to the Festhalle for your Deep Purple experience is straightforward, thanks to Frankfurt's excellent public transport network.
+Navigating your way to the Festhalle in Frankfurt am Main for your Deep Purple experience is straightforward thanks to the city's excellent public transport infrastructure.

-Accessibility: The Festhalle is accessible for individuals with disabilities.
+Accessibility: The Festhalle is equipped to accommodate visitors with disabilities.
 Accessible entrances, lifts, and designated seating areas are available.
-Public transport options like the U4 line to Festhalle/Messe are also accessible.
-It is advisable to contact the venue directly in advance to arrange any specific accessibility needs.
+It is strongly recommended to contact the venue in advance to arrange any specific needs or to book accessible parking spaces.
+Public transport options, particularly the U-Bahn and S-Bahn, are generally accessible.

 Food, Drink & Local Recommendations